 You may apply online at no cost.
 If you have any questions about your application, please contact the Office of Admissions at 1.800.333.2275 or 412.578.6059.
-You may also contact your personal admissions counselor or your high school guidance counselor for help.
+You may also contact your personal enrollment counselor or high school counselor for help.

 Do I have to schedule a personal visit to campus?

-Many students visit Carlow during one of our scheduled Campus Visit Days and/or Overnight Programs.
+Many students visit Carlow during one of our scheduled Campus Visit Days.
 These events allow you to meet current students and faculty, tour the campus, and “live the life of a Carlow student” for a short while.
-Carlow typically schedules two of each in the fall and spring.
-Check out the currently scheduled Admissions Events.
+View the currently scheduled Admissions Events.